waponix/pocket/README.md

 # pocket
 Inspired by Symfony's "service container".
 The aim is to be able to get tools/services faster by instantiating the objects and automatically inject the dependencies, like a magician pulling an object out of his pocket.

-Pocket is currently being developed in `PHP 8`, and will take advantage of it's new features as much as possible (e.g. defining meta data using `Attributes`)
+Pocket is currently being developed in `PHP 8`, and will take advantage of it's new features as much as possible

 ## Introduction
 Pocket considers  all Classes as Services, you can pass any class name to pocket's get() method and it will try to load the object for you